akaris-redhat/blog/namespaces.md

 ### network namespaces ###

-Add a private network stack to processes within a network namespace.
+- Allow to add a private network stack to processes within a network namespace.

-Mode interfaces from one network namespace to another.
+- Let you move interfaces from one network namespace to another.

-veth interfaces can connect namespaces together.
+- veth interfaces can connect namespaces together.

 ~~~
 man ip-netns